 One of the big advantages of a content management system is that it keeps the content of your web site separate from the design of the site.
 This means that you can change the look of the site at any time without breaking the site content.
-Once you’ve learned how to do this you can completely change the look of your site in half an hour or less, depending on how many things called widgets you’ve enabled.
-StudioPress are my favourite theme designers for WordPress.
+Once you’ve learned how to do this you can completely change the look of your site by changing or customizing the theme.
+The time changing themes takes depends on all kinds of factors, but you can certainly change themes if you wish.

 WordPress the easy to use content management system.

 Many hands make light work, you can authorize different employees to update different parts of your site.

 You can have many different authors working on your site and you can set each of these users or authors to have their own level of privileges.
 A user can add new pages to your site or even delete other peoples pages, you decide who to give privileges to and what level of privileges they have.

 Update your web site content anywhere, all you need is a web browser.

 WordPress and many other CMS’s are updated using a web browser like Google Chrome or Firefox.
 So to add new pages to your site you don’t need any special software.
 If you’ve used a word processor you could soon learn to use a content management system like WordPress.